DamoM73/turtle_vid_tute/lesson_2.md

 > In this lesson you will:
 >
 > - [ ] learn about iteration in Python
-> - [ ] learn how to express program in flow charts.
+> - [ ] learn how to represent programs in a flow chart.

 ## Tutorial 1: Iteration introduction